lm3nitro/Projects/DNS/Pi-hole.md

 https://www.wundertech.net/use-unbound-to-enhance-the-privacy-of-pi-hole-on-a-raspberry-pi/

 ## Installation:
 To get started, I first verified the IP address and Netplan configuration.
-This is important information to know prior to installing and getting Pi-hole steup.
+This is important information to know prior to installing and getting Pi-hole setup.

 Verify the IP address: